From the 1st July, you may be invited to complete a Skills Check as an important step in your application or enrolment process. Read more.

 Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care Practice

-Advance your career in Indigenous primary health with this high-level course that will qualify you to seek registration as an Aboriginal and Torres Strait Islander health practitioner.
+Advance your career in Indigenous health with this high-level course that will qualify you to seek registration as an Aboriginal and Torres Strait Islander health practitioner.

 Apply now